 Local government & the commons: the time has come

 From Barcelona to Cleveland, from Paris to Belo Horizonte, cities are increasingly questioning the growth machine urbanism of the past 30 years.
-This new municipalist movement is not about adding social and environmental concerns to a traditional urban agenda; this is a political and economic change of model.
+This new municipalist movement is not about adding social and environmental concerns to a traditional urban agenda; this is a change of the political and economic model.
 A model that seeks to redress the failings of liberal economics, by building a more economically and socially just alternative.

 In June 2017 the new municipalist movement gathered in Barcelona – a city at the forefront of progressive urban policy – for Fearless Cities, the first international municipalist summit.
 Community organisations, city-mayors, councillors and citizens from six continents met to discuss the potential of cities to ‘spur democratic transformation across the world’.
 The dense three day programme included sessions ranging from remunicipalisation to developing feminist economies, through to bringing radical democracy into the city council.